 In many instances, the problem is not in the fundamental legislation, but the way it is currently being used.

 Social Work Scotland welcomes the move by the Scottish Government to make Powers of Attorney more straightforward.

-- Is there anything else you wish to tell the Review?
+Is there anything else you wish to tell the Review?
 Please fill in the box below with your contribution.
 There is no restriction to the length of your statement.
-You may submit additional pages by post or use the text box below, or submit written submissions by email.
+You may submit additional pages by post using the text box below, or submit written submissions by email.